2023 Solar Incentives Guide for Turlock, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+When thinking about solar incentives, you probably think of federal incentives first.
 You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-To more fully understand how the ITC will apply to your situation, contact your local Turlock solar panel installer and ask for more information.
+Have questions about how the ITC applies to your specific situation?
+Contact your local Turlock solar panel installation expert to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Turlock solar installers.
+To best understand how the new Clean Energy Credit applies to you, speak with your local Turlock solar installers.

 State & Local Solar Incentives

 In addition to those provided at the federal level, there are often also state solar incentives.
 Rebates, tax credits and more can be offered at a more local level.
 These solar incentives — which might be handled by your county or municipality, or by the state of California — might be offered for only a limited time, or on an ongoing basis.